raspberrypilearning/balloon-pi-tay-popper/worksheet.md

 ## Connect the transistor

-The voltage of a circuit is the amount of 'push' the current has; a higher voltage provides a bigger push, which usually results in more current flowing in the circuit.
+The voltage of a circuit is the amount of 'push' the current has: a higher voltage provides a bigger push, which usually results in more current flowing in the circuit.
 Here, in order to make the resistors hot enough to pop the balloons, we need to run a higher current through them than the voltage on the Raspberry Pi can provide, and to do this we'll use what's called a transistor.

 A transistor allows you to 'amplify' a circuit, as they can be switched 'on' by a low voltage circuit, and once 'on' they allow a higher voltage circuit to flow.
 However, it's important that they're wired up correctly.

-Hold your transistor up and you'll see that it's a semi-circle shape, with three leads coming out the bottom.
+Hold your transistor up and you'll see that it's a semi-circular shape, with three leads coming out the bottom.
 Each of these leads has a different name and role.

 The base controls the transistor and if it receives a signal (a small voltage) it turns the transistor 'on', allowing current (from a higher voltage circuit) to flow between the collector and the emitter: